On equivariant asymptotic dimension

 For the ``only if'' part we put $\psi(x)= \phi(1,x)$ and check:

 $(\ref{cond:epsGMap}) \implies (\ref{cond:disjointEqasdim})$.
-First, we take a barycentric subdivision $SK$ of $K$ instead of $K$ itself.
+We will replace $K$ from \eqref{cond:epsGMap} by its barycentric subdivision $SK$.
 The identity map $K\to SK$ is Lipschitz with the constant depending only on $n$.
-Each vertex of $SK$ corresponds to a subset (simplex) of vertices of $K$ and the cardinality of a vertex is clearly preserved under the group action, so vertices of the same cardinality are not adjacent.
+Each vertex of $SK$ corresponds to a subset (simplex) of vertices of $K$, vertices of the same cardinality are not adjacent, and the cardinality of a vertex is clearly preserved under the group action.
 Moreover, the stabiliser of a vertex in $SK$ is the stabiliser of a simplex in $K$, so it belongs to $\cF$ (in fact also simplex stabilisers belong to $\cF$).